alchemy-fr/phraseanet-docker/docker-compose/dev/README.md

 for front dev worflow referer to confluence, but it's same of vagrant referer

-## Credential
+### Credential

 Phraseanet user:
 password:

-mysql
+mariadb:
 root/root

-elasticsearch secur
+elasticsearch securytie
 not set

 Url availlable
 127.0.0.1

 ## To do
-define user name
-documentation of host setting for debug url
+define user name based on argument documentation of host setting for debug url